-Burning Glass has collected more than 1.5 million jobs posted online by employers in the UK since 2012.
+Burning Glass has collected almost 40 million unique jobs posted online in the UK since 2012.
 Burning Glass uses advanced natural language analytics to turn the information in each job posting into usable data.
 This allows Burning Glass to describe employer demand for specific roles or skills.

 The demand for entry-level (< 2 years of experience) talent is compared with the available supply of new graduates or trainees.
-Burning Glass postings data is normalised against vacancy data published by the Office for National Statistics (ONS) and Jobcentre Plus.
+Burning Glass postings data is normalised against employment data published by the Office for National Statistics (ONS).
 The data is further validated against the Annual Survey of Hours and Earnings (ASHE) from the ONS.